Random neural networks for rough volatility: The Markovian case

+The corresponding second-order generator is again given by~\eqref{eq:infinitesimal_generator}.
 The following assumption is only required to cast the problem into a regression.
 Otherwise, the optimisation (below) can still be solved using other methods, such as stochastic gradient descent.
 Another solution would be to use the so-called splitting method to linearise the PDE (as in~\cite{Beck2021} and the references therein for example).

-\begin{assumption} The function $f:[0,T]\times \RR^d \times \RR \times \RR^{d}\times\RR^{d} \rightarrow \RR$ has an affine structure in $\yy \in \RR^m$ and in $\zz^1,\zz^2 \in \RR^{d}$:
+\begin{assumption} The function $f:[0,T]\times \RR^d \times \RR \times \RR^{d}\times\RR^{d} \rightarrow \RR$ has an affine structure in $\yy \in \RR^m$ and in $\zz,\vv \in \RR^{d}$:

 for some real-valued functions $a,b,c,\widetilde{f}$ on $[0,T]\times\RR^d$ that map to conformable dimensions. \end{assumption}